DomainGroupOSS/react-media-query-hoc/README.md

 export default withMedia(MyComponent);
 ```

 Components wrapped by `withMedia()` won't work with React's usual `ref` mechanism, because the ref supplied will be for `withMedia` rather than the wrapped component.
 Therefore a prop, `wrappedRef` provides the same function.
+Note this means the wrapped component can not be a [stateless function](https://github.com/facebook/react/issues/10831).

 ### Server Side Rendering